flo199213/Hoverboard-Firmware-Hack-Gen2/README.md

 #### Hardware
 Picture...

 The hardware has two main boards, which are different equipped.
 They are connected via USART.
-Adiotinally there are some LED PCB connected which signalize the battery state and the error state.
+Additionally there are some LED PCB connected which signalize the battery state and the error state.
 There is an programming connector for ST-Link/V2 and they break out GND, USART/I2C, 5V on a second pinhead.

 The reverse-engineered schematics of the mainboards can be found here:
 PDF...